etnt/yang2openapi/README.md

 If you run the Swagger container like the above then you can run `yang2openapi` like this and the output ends up where the Swagger UI expects to find it, which makes for easy reload.
-Note also how we specified a specific server where we run a RESTCONF server.
+Note also how we specify a server where we run a RESTCONF server.

 ```shell
 python3 src/yang2openapi.py  --verbose -u -s 'http://192.168.1.231:9080/restconf/data' --infile ./data/example.yang --outfile /tmp/shared_docker_dir/swagger.json